Julius Katchen: Notable recordings

 Katchen's six-disc set of Johannes Brahms's Works for Solo Piano (Decca) is highly regarded and often cited as one of the best available recordings of Brahms's piano music.
 In 2016, Decca released a 36-disc set of his complete recordings for the label.
+In the late 1960s he recorded the Brahms trios for Decca with Josef Suk and János Starker.
+He also recorded the three violin sonatas with Suk, and the second cello sonata with Starker, but died before they could record the first sonata.

+Katchen was the soloist in Benjamin Britten's first recording of Diversions, op.
+21 for piano left hand and orchestra in 1954 with the London Symphony Orchestra.